Surfshark Review: How Secure Is It?

 - If a VPN has many servers one (or more) may be near where you are located which makes for faster connections and better speeds.

-800 servers may not be a lot, but Surfshark is doing very well on this score (just look at their speed and ease of connection).
+3,200 servers are fewer than some popular VPNs, but Surfshark is doing very well on this score (just look at their speed and ease of connection).

 Most of the servers are in Europe (mostly Eastern Europe) and the Asia Pacific region.
 The rest are in the Americas, and there are a handful in Africa and the Middle East.